 If an appliance is not correctly installed and maintained or has been modified, the products of combustion might change, and become hazardous to the people around the appliance.

 Something as simple as a ventilation change (getting fresh air to the appliance to sustain complete combustion) may cause a gas appliance to malfunction, and create a hazardous situation for the people around.

 Sometimes it is obvious when a gas appliance malfunctions.

-Sooty smoke, red or yellow flames or poor performance are indicators, but sometimes no indicators are obvious.
+Sooty smoke, yellow or red flames or poor performance are indicators, but sometimes no indicators are obvious.

 If Carbon Monoxide (CO) is produced and escapes the appliance into the surrounding air, it will not be obvious (no smell and no taste) but will be very dangerous.

 It is essential that gas appliances are correctly installed and serviced every two years, to maintain good combustion and safe, efficient operation.

-How Does a Blue Gas Flame Colour Mean You Save Money?
+How Does a Blue Flame Colour Mean You Save Money?

 This indicates that the gas is being burned efficiently without any unburned and wasted gas.

 With complete combustion you get the maximum heat output from your gas and use less gas to generate heat with whatever appliance you are using.